MichaelLeith/Mockery/README.md

 ## Limitations

-* Can't mock final classes/constructors/package local methods (this requires Instrumentation)
+* Can't mock final classes/constructors (this requires Instrumentation)
-* Captured arguments aren't ordered - instead we guarantee that each argument will be in the capture list at least once.
-This data is internally available in Tracker's, just not exposed yet
-* No annotation support
+* Arguments are only captured in-order per-method
 * ...